-Why
+Why ?

-Because millions of Deaf and Hard of Hearing persons in Nigeria live in abject poverty as a result of unprecedented unemployment rate, inadequate education, lack of skills, unjustified exclusion, stigmatization and other setbacks.
-We are passionate about enhancing their potentials.
-We want a world where anyone can engage independently and effectively with the Deaf and Hard of Hearing persons without the usual barriers or stigma in place.
-We believe in promoting an inclusive society in Nigeria and Africa at large.
+Because millions of persons with disabilities in Nigeria live in poverty as a result of the unprecedented unemployment rate, inadequate education, lack of skills, unjustified exclusion, stigmatization, and other setbacks.
+We are passionate about enhancing their potential.
+We want a world where anyone can engage independently and effectively with persons with special needs without the usual barriers or stigma in place.

-Dr. Nwanyanwu, Kingdom U
+Dr. Kingdom U. Nwanyanwu

 ADVISORY BOARD